EHR Data

 I get that definition.
 There’s certainly something to that.
 As an organization at Apache Health, we are primarily concerned with analytics; in my opinion, although we do some statistics, we do some machine learning, and we do some other stuff as well.
 We write software, so that means computer science and more.

 Google’s search engine is considered a form of artificial intelligence (or AI).
-I’m not knocking Google’s search algorithm.
-There’s something to that.
+I’m not knocking Google’s search algorithm; There’s something to that.
 There are many billions of dollars, perhaps even close to a trillion dollars in value.
 So it is undoubtedly valuable.
-But it’s not what most people would think of as an excellent, sexy AI.
+But it’s not what most people would think of as excellent, sexy AI.

 What about machine learning?